 For seven years I have photographed over 400 families.
 I have held and photographed over 200 newborns.
 I have placed newborns in baskets and buckets in rivers, forests, dirt roads and streams.
 I have watched those newborns grow up into kindergarteners and captured them along the way.
 I have been trusted by new parents and veterans to capture the most pure beings we will ever know.
 I have gained some amazing friendships from those parents.
 I have been paid to travel for my work.
 I have given families memories to treasure for years to come.
 I have surrounded myself by the purest of beauty and a world of bliss.
 The decision to take time off was hard but the decision that resulted from months of self-discovery was actually easy.
-I found that I no longer felt the joy I once felt doing this and honestly some clients took the joy out of it long before I lost the joy.
-The stories I could tell.
+I found that I no longer felt the joy I once felt doing this.
 I never started this venture to be a rich photographer by society standards and that I never became.
 However when you realize something has died or no longer is then it’s best to finish that chapter and start a new one.

 The hard part is making it concrete – putting it out there in the world so it’s no longer just my thoughts but part of the universe.
 I have prayed and meditated and am reminded of the divine series of events that have led me to this fork in my path.
 I am beyond grateful for the path I traveled for many years but now is time to take another path.

 Some of my favorite clients and sessions….Thank you.

 I have succeeded in what I came to do.
 Now God ( an idea I had forsaken at one point) is telling me it is time for me to fully open this new door.
 Although there is still fear and uncertainty in me, the signs continue to be crystal clear.

 - First and foremost I will become the mom I always wanted to be.
 It is my main job to create two strong independent problem solving little ladies that will bring change to the world.
 I realize now I can not do this by swamping myself with work.